10/23/2018Texas School Bus Chief Busted In Photo Enforcement Scandal

 The former Dallas County Schools board president on Monday entered a plea of guilty to federal corruption charges related to the ill-fated Texas school bus stop-arm camera program.
 Larry Duncan, once a powerful Democratic politician who served four terms on the Dallas city council became the fifth to fall in the bribery scandal that plunged his agency $103 million in debt for the benefit of a private company.

-Duncan used his position at Dallas County Schools to advance the controversial automated ticketing program run by Force Multiplier Solutions (now operating as BusPatrol).
+Duncan used his position at Dallas County Schools to advance the controversial automated ticketing program run by Force Multiplier Solutions (whose IP assets were acquired by BusPatrol).
 In return, that company handed Duncan $245,000 in campaign contributions.
 Of that amount, Duncan used $184,726 for purely personal expenses that had nothing to do with his school board campaign.
 Instead of getting him on bribery, US Attorney Erin Nealy Cox charged Duncan with failing to report that windfall on his 2016 tax return.

 "Those who seek to capitalize on positions of power undermine public trust in the very system they are meant to serve," Cox said in a statement.
 "And that is something we cannot abide."